Managing Internal Access to Your Tenant

 Caution: You will only have access to the Access Policies screen if you are an Administrator in your organization.

-Attribute-Based Access Control (ABAC) policies can be used to control access to Assets, their attributes, and Events within a single organization.
+Attribute-Based Access Control (ABAC) policies can be used to control access Audit Trails and Events within a single organization.

 Specifically, ABAC policies are created by Administrators to share information with Non-Administrators in the same Tenancy.